brritoxyz/WERC721/README.md

 The following operations below are removed from the `transferFrom` function, reducing gas costs.
 Below each operation are details about their gas costs, enabling the reader to better understand the gas savings from using WERC721 (resources are linked below for verifying the figures).

-> NOTE: [Solmate's ERC721](https://github.com/transmissions11/solmate/blob/main/src/tokens/ERC721.sol) implementation will be used for comparison since the library is popular and the contracts are exceptionally-written.
+> NOTE: [Solmate's ERC721](https://github.com/transmissions11/solmate/blob/main/src/tokens/ERC721.sol) implementation will be used for comparison since the library is popular and the contracts are exceptionally-written in plain Solidity (generally easier to read).
 There may be implementations which the list below does not apply to (e.g. an ERC721 implementation which uses a loop to determine an account's token balance vs. maintaining a storage variable).
 >
 > For the sake of simplicity, EIP2930 is not considered.